Science of People - Logo

 Some people get anxious when someone asks them to talk.
 If you see them looking nervous, it’s important to let them know you’re not upset.
 Instead, you’re looking out for them and want to help them.

-You can do this in your next sentence: “I really care about our working relationship and your success, and I’ve noticed that you have [an odor or bad breath].”
+You can frame it this way: “I really care about our working relationship and your success, and I’ve noticed that you have [an odor or bad breath].”

 While being this direct may feel nerve-wracking, it’s one of the best ways to show that it isn’t that big of a deal.
 Spending an extra 5 minutes beating around the bush may communicate that you think it’s embarrassing.